Screen Time Is Stealing 44% of Your Waking Life: The Statistics That Should Worry You

 With children ages 8-12 spending 4-6 hours daily on screens and teens averaging 9 hours, parents need practical strategies to foster healthy digital habits without constant battles.
 This guide offers research-backed approaches to balance technology's benefits while protecting your child's development.

-The Digital Childhood Crisis: How Screen Time Affects Your Child's Development
+How Screen Time Affects Your Child's Development

 The age at which children regularly engage with digital media has plummeted from four years in 1970 to just four months today, with research showing significant impacts on cognitive abilities, language development, and emotional health that can persist throughout childhood.